flashnuke/BinanceExtensionCPP/README.md

 In order to initialize a client that is not public, api-key and api-secret must be passed in std::string format to the constructor.
 > FuturesClientUSDT(api_key, api_secret)
 >
-<br />Futures clients may be set in testnet mode by using the method "set_testnet_mode(bool)".
+<br />Futures and Options clients may be set in testnet mode by using the method "set_testnet_mode(bool)".
 SpotClient has 'test_new_order' method but no testnet mode endpoints.

 - #### CRTP implementation
 	The CRTP is implemented as follows: